 Withstanding change

-Supported by the INTO project team, our international partners will restore six historic sites that are threatened by climate change
+Supported by the INTO project team, our international partners are restoring six historic sites that are threatened by climate change

 The project

-Supported by the INTO project team, our international partners will restore six historic sites that are threatened by climate change.
+Supported by the INTO project team, our international partners are restoring six historic sites that are threatened by climate change.

 Our progress

-Work on the ground started in early 2023 and the project is now at the halfway point.
-In this time, an abundance of work has been completed; there has been physical intervention at all sites involved, as well as the delivery of community engagement and outreach programmes with the local population.
+Work on the ground started in early 2023 and is due to conclude in 2025.
+An abundance of work has already been completed; there have been physical interventions at all the sites involved, and all of our partners have been delivering engagement and outreach programmes with local communities, raising their awareness of climate change and its impact on heritage.

-To mark this milestone, the INTO project team will be meeting the project partners in Cairo.
-Hosted by the Egyptian Heritage Rescue Foundation (EHRF), this is an opportunity to review and evaluate our progress to date, share best practice and exchange knowledge.
+In January 2024, the INTO project team met the project partners in Cairo.
+Hosted by the Egyptian Heritage Rescue Foundation (EHRF), this was an opportunity to review and evaluate our progress to date, share best practice, and exchange knowledge.
+Since then, our partners have continued their amazing work, invigorated and energised by their shared successes and from the key learnings that they all took away.

 Update on sites

-In time these sites will become part of the local fabric again, hubs where people can meet to share their own experiences and stories specific to their intangible heritage.
+In time, these sites will become part of the local fabric, hubs where people can meet to share their own experiences and stories specific to their intangible heritage.

-It hasn’t all been plain sailing – the partners have encountered challenges in recent months.
-However, their resilience, coupled with support from INTO and the British Council’s Cultural Protection Fund, has allowed the programme to move forward in a positive way.
+It hasn’t all been plain sailing – the partners have encountered challenges along the way.
+However, their resilience, coupled with support from INTO and the British Council’s Cultural Protection Fund, has allowed the programme to move forward in a positive way. and also supported an expansion of the capital works programme by providing additional funding of £114,000 in March 2024.

 Partnerships